nikhilbsardar/Nikhil-B-Sardar.github.io/_pages/about.md

 B.Tech Project:
 Energy audit at (KPT) Kulkarni Power Tools Ltd., Shirol
 * Studied the electrical systems and types of load connected.
-* Created the same type of load and total harmonic distortion level using Silumink in MATLAB.
+* Measured the Power factor and total harmonic distortion (THD) of a company using a power analyser device.
-* Measured the Power factor of a company using a power analyser device.
+* Created the same type of load and total harmonic distortion (THD) level using Silumink in MATLAB.
 * Designed an active filer on MATLAB to improve the overall power factor.